tonib/multihead-rnn-classifier/doc/README.md

 What features to use is up to you.

 ## Token context
-Token context is hat you now about a token BEFORE this token is typed, and can be useful to predict predict the next token.
+Token context is what you now about a token BEFORE this token is typed, and can be useful to predict predict the next token.
 Define a context is optional, so it could be zero or more features.

-As example, if we were defining C, and we can get information about previously declared functions, it would be interesting to feed what is the expected parameter type for that function.
+As example, if we were defining C, and we can get information about previously declared functions, it would be interesting to feed what is the expected parameters types for that function.
 This will make easier to the model guess what will be typed as parameter.

 Also, again in C, it would be useful to know if the code is in a .h or a .c file, as predictions would be very different.